 Third+ offense: Addes 10+ years (or 15+ years if the gun was illegally possessed)

-Additionally, any penalties added because of armed criminal action are ineligible for parole or probation.
+Additionally, punishments added because of armed criminal action are ineligible for parole or probation.

 What is the Castle Doctrine in Missouri?

-Missouri castle doctrine is dictated by §563.031, RSMo 2016, which dictates that you can use force to defend your dwelling, residence, or vehicle from aggressors, without needing to retreat.
+Missouri castle doctrine is covered in §563.031, RSMo 2016, which dictates that you can use force to defend your dwelling, residence, or vehicle from aggressors, without needing to retreat.

 However, this does not give you permission to shoot someone that is not a threat to you.
-The use of deadly force is only allowed when facing “the use or imminent use of unlawful force.”
+Deadly force is only permitted when facing “the use or imminent use of unlawful force.”

 What counts as self-defense in Norborne, MO?